WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Voltage_Divider_Practicals/index.md

 ![](../Resistive_Sensor_Circuit.svg)

-### Level Shifting
+### Analog Level Shifting

 As the name implies, one of the primary uses they have is to adjust, through division, the level of a signal to a lower level.

-For instance, a 5V analog sensor may output 0V to 5V, depending on the input level of what it's sensing; a 5V temperature sensor may output a voltage of 5V at the highest temp it can sense, and 0V at the lowest temperature.
-However, Netduino has analog inputs that can read voltage from 0V to 3.3V.
+For instance, a 5V analog temperature sensor may output `0V` to `5V`, depending on the temperature that it's sensing.
+At the highest temperature it can sense, it might output a `5V` signal, `0V` at the lowest temperature, and voltage in between representing temperatures between those two points.

+However, Netduino has analog inputs that can read voltage from `0V` to `3.3V`.
 So in order to convert (or _level shift_) the signal from a 5V sensor to a 3.3V analog input, it needs to be divided:

 ![](../5V_to_3.3V_Signal_Division.svg)

-In practice, very few sensors are 5V anymore (lower voltage is faster and can be used on smaller circuits; most modern CPUs run at 1.2V or less, internally), but occasionally you might find an older 5V sensor that you want to use.
+In practice, very few sensors are 5V anymore (lower voltage is faster and can be used on smaller circuits; most modern CPUs run internally at 1.2V or less), but occasionally you might find an older 5V sensor that you want to use.

 ### Potentiometers